 Pagoda Dogwood Live Stakes

 The hackberry stakes plant also known as the Celtis is one of the many in the plant kingdom.
 The hackberry stakes is a medium sized plant as it only grows to about 25 meters high.
-This is still pretty high compared to our standards as the tree towers about 82 feet above the earth.
+This is still pretty high compared to our standards as the tree towers nearly 82 feet above the earth.
 In springtime, the hackberry produces flowers which varies between male and female plants.
 The Celtis also produces delicious fruits which can be consumed when ripe.
 Having a dry yet sweet and sugary taste this plant is an excellent source of substances for finding in the wild.
 The fruit is a type of berry that is small and averages around 8 mm in diameter.
 The Celtis is most prevalent in the North Hemisphere of the world, however, can be found in a few parts of South America and Africa.
 Green is the lovely color that adorns this species of plant and has little-known fact most people do not know.
 The secret or little-known fact is that the hackberry is an extension of the hemp family also known as Cannabaccea.
 This trait may be the reason that the hackberry is basically drought resistant.